Family Law Involving Financial Disputes

 Leading you through your financial situation to reach a fair settlement that is right for your family.

-Need help dealing with a financial issue?
+Need help dealing with financial disputes on separation or divorce?

 What is a financial settlement?

 A financial settlement is created to divide matrimonial assets so that each person can move on independently.
 It is important to consider each party’s age, income, housing needs, earning capacity, lifestyle, contributions towards the family and those of the children.
 The Court will consider the needs and what would be ‘fair’ taking into account the particular circumstances of the couple.

 Financial claims and settlements for cohabiting couples separating